ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 ---------------------

 The dashboard display per organisation is the presentation mode active by default.
-It allows you to select a specific organisation and system within the community, to display the complete set of its conformance statements.
+It allows you to select a specific organisation and system within a specific community, to display the complete set of its conformance statements.
 These statements are grouped and split according to the organisation of your :ref:`domains<domains__domain_details>`, :ref:`specification groups<domains__domain_specification_groups>`, :ref:`specifications<domains__domain__specification_list>` and :ref:`actors<domains__specification__actor_list>`.